gustavonugnes/mercadolibre-challenge-geolocalizacion/README.md

 **Services**, **Repositories**, and **Clients**.

 - **Controllers** are responsible for handling user requests.
-They validate the request format, interact with services
-- to obtain the required data, and return the responses to the users.
+They validate the request format, interact with services to obtain the required data and return the responses to the users.
+-
 - **Services** act as intermediaries in the application.
-They contain the business logic and retrieve relevant
-- information, formatting it appropriately for the controllers.
+They contain the business logic and retrieve relevant information, formatting it appropriately for the controllers.
 Services can obtain data from external APIs through clients or communicate with repositories for data persistence and retrieval.

 - **Repositories** are tasked with persisting and retrieving data from the MySQL database.

 - **Clients** handle requests to external APIs and return results in a simplified format to the services.

-Multiple classes can exist within these categories, depending on the application’s specific concerns.
+Each layer may contain multiple classes, depending on the application’s specific concerns.
 For example, there may be a dedicated controller for IP requests and another for statistics.

 ### High Availability

 To ensure the service operates efficiently under heavy request loads, a caching mechanism has been implemented for high-demand endpoints.
-This cache utilizes a Redis database, allowing rapid data retrieval for certain queries and helping to prevent bottlenecks.
+Redis caching allows rapid data retrieval and helps prevent bottlenecks.
 Additionally, a scheduled task has been developed to evict all caches once daily at midnight, a time typically associated with lower demand.
 This timing can be configured for different times or cadences as needed.

 ### External APIs
 The application consumes data from several third-party APIs to obtain necessary information.